PATAN – The Land of VAV and Patola

 Salute to Queen Udyanmati

-The VAV built by Queen Udayamati in memory of her King Bhimdev I of the Solanki dynasty is the only structure recognized as made by a Queen.
+Patan The VAV built by Queen Udayamati in memory of her King Bhimdev I of the Solanki dynasty is the only structure recognized as made by a Queen.

 The VAV dates back to the 12th Century.
 A thoughtfully made water management structure and system to overcome the scarcity of water.

 It is deep underground and connected to freshwater streams to keep the water available throughout.
-An exceptional water management system of seven levels located on the banks of the river Saraswati, is an exquisite example of unique craftsmanship.
+An exceptional water management system of seven levels located on the banks of the river Saraswati is an exquisite example of unique craftsmanship.
 Rani-Ki-Vav is now a UNESCO World Heritage Site.

 The Grandeur of the monument and the expertise of the craftsman, the thought process & knowledge of Math, Geography, Symmetry and water management, the capacity to build huge structures, a system to get the raw material to the site, the patience to carve these structures speaks Volumes & keeps one wondering about the resource of Knowledge and schooling of the ancestors.